-Regardless of format, resist the temptation to use roadmaps for providing absolute deliverables, and instead use them to communicate direction.
+Regardless of format, resist the temptation to use roadmaps for providing absolute deliverables, and instead use them to communicate the direction.

-Why We Assemble a Roadmap
+Why Do We Assemble a Roadmap?

 So what are some uses for a product roadmap?

-We can use them to share the product vision and tell the world where we’re headed.
+- Share the product vision and tell the world where we’re headed.

-We can use roadmaps to identify possible resource gaps…in advance!
+- Identify possible resource gaps…in advance!

-We can use roadmaps to communicate when certain features are going to be released.
+- Communicate when certain features are going to be released.
 This is super helpful for sales and marketing teams that are busy trying to grow and maintain customer interest.

-We can use roadmaps for declaring End of Life plans.
+- Declare End of Life plans.
 Google is notoriously bad at this.
 Microsoft is great at it.
 Be like Microsoft.

-We can use roadmaps to indicate when a new market segment is going to be addressed, for creating shared understanding amongst teams, and for getting buy-in from stakeholders.
+- Indicate when a new market segment is going to be addressed, for creating shared understanding amongst teams, and for getting buy-in from stakeholders.

 Roadmaps start with inputs, which we collect from various sources.
 Then, inputs lead us to a series of annual and quarterly themes, which can inspire many epics or project initiatives.
 You should prioritize releases based on impact and made measurable using accountability frameworks like OKRs.
 If you’re new to product management or the process of roadmapping, you may discover that roadmapping is hard.